Bennotsi-MTG/Doomsday-Codex/basics.md

 The Doomsday piles that we will explain here are all based on using either Ideas Unbound or Three Wishes as the big draw spell.
 We will first consider the single cantrip piles, followed by the double cantrip piles.

+There are some key rules you can use to help remember things like storm count.
+If the intended pile is meant to win without passing the turn then you always have 1 storm to begin with from Doomsday itself.
+Additionally if you plan on casting all cards used in the Doomsday pile then you get to add 5 storm from that.
+Breaking down the cards sets of pre-pile, pile and wish targets helps the mind easily compute what storm count you will end up with a certain line of play.

 ### Single cantrip piles